mgrimace/Homelab/OMV.md

 ## Backup the VM, but not the storage

 To backup your OMV OS, but not the attached storage, go to proxmox, hardware, and select the attached storage (e.g., 2 TB disk).
 Click edit, and uncheck 'backup'.
 That way only the VM will be backed up.

+## Note

+Make sure that in your hardware tab in proxmox, that your storage drive has io thread checked/enabled.